sensu/sensu-docs/content/sensu-go/5.21/reference/backend.md

 | cert-file  |      |
 -------------|------
 description  | Path to the primary backend certificate file.
 Specifies a fallback SSL/TLS certificate if the flag `dashboard-cert-file` is not used.
-This certificate secures communications between the Sensu dashboard and end user web browsers, as well as communication between sensuctl and the Sensu API. type         | String default      | `""` environment variable | `SENSU_BACKEND_CERT_FILE`
+This certificate secures communications between the Sensu web UI and end user web browsers, as well as communication between sensuctl and the Sensu API. type         | String default      | `""` environment variable | `SENSU_BACKEND_CERT_FILE`